statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 I*Introduction*In accordance with regulation 10 of Annex V of the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 (MARPOL), a record is to be kept of each discharge operation or completed incineration.
 This includes discharges into the sea, to reception facilities, or to other ships, as well as the accidental loss of garbage.

 2*Garbage and garbage management* *Garbage* means all kinds of food wastes, domestic wastes and operational wastes, all plastics, cargo residues, cooking oil, fishing gear, and animal carcasses generated during the normal operation of the ship and liable to be disposed of continuously or periodically except those substances which are defined or listed in other Annexes to the present Convention.
 Garbage does not include fresh fish and parts thereof generated as a result of fishing activities undertaken during the voyage, or as a result of aquaculture activities which involve the transport of fish including shellfish for placement in the aquaculture facility and the transport of harvested fish including shellfish from such facilities to shore for processing.
-The Guidelines for the Implementation of Annex V of MARPOL<sup> 1) Refer to the Guidelines for the Implementation of Annex V of MARPOL 73/78, as amended by resolutions. </sup> should also be referred to for relevant information.
+The Guidelines for the Implementation of Annex V of MARPOL should also be referred to for relevant information.

 3*Description of the garbage*Garbage is to be grouped into categories for the purposes of the Garbage Record Book (or ship’s official log-book) as follows: